vstudio365/firstblog/_posts/2022-07-19-Call-SharePoint-REST-API-using-OAuth2-Authorization-Flow.md

 ### Implementation Steps:

 1. Register an application in Azure AD
-1. Configure HTTP Request in Postman to Obtain OAuth2 access token
+1. Build HTTP Request in Postman to Obtain OAuth2 access token and call
 1. Send HTTP Request to SharePoint with OAuth2 access Token from Postman

 #### Step 1: Register an application in Azure AD